 For any child, it’s important they begin to change their internal map as they grow, so that by the time they become an adult, they have created a new internal map.
-The old ways of interpreting the world if it’s not recorded properly, will inevitably damage the way children emotionally function as adults and speaking from experience, it’s not easily changed.
+The old ways of interpreting the world if it’s not recorded properly, will inevitably damage the way children emotionally function as adults and it’s not easily changed.

-In those circumstances, instead of thinking about their own needs or what their needs are, children will continue to concentrate on other people’s needs, aiming to please and just so that they will be accepted.
+In those circumstances, instead of thinking about their own needs or what their needs are, children will continue to concentrate on other people’s needs, aiming to please just so they will be accepted.
 Because they will fail to acknowledge or connect emotionally, it’s not something they will consciously recognise.

 When anyone buries their emotions, they lose touch with reality, of who they are.
 It is important we challenge ourselves so that if we don’t connect with our feelings, we begin to connect in a way that makes us feel normal, safe and whole.